csl-ugent/dbp-scripts/README.md

 - setup.py: Does some general setup such as creating helper tools and generating seeds.
 - setup_sp.py: Build the binaries with stack padding.
 - setup_fs.py: Protect the binaries with function shuffling.
-- setup_nop.py: Protect the binaries with NOP insertion.
 - extract_data.py: Extract all the data (symfiles and others) that is required to generate the patches.
 - create_patches.py: Creates the patches for all binaries and different combinations of protections.
 The patches are immediately tested for correctness.
 - inject_delta_data.py: Creates the ∆data and injects it into the binaries.